-- 1.13 There are a number of Hampshire-wide professional officer groups which officers regularly attend, including the Hampshire Development Plans Group, the Planning Research Liaison Group, Hampshire Conservation Officers Group, and Development Control Officers Group.
-These are typically attended by representatives of all local planning authorities in Hampshire to discuss relevant current issues, many being cross-boundary issues, to share good practice and jointly commission new evidence base studies. - 1.14 The Authority has continued to liaise closely with New Forest District Council on a range of cross boundary issues including housing needs, habitat mitigation, flood risk and the delivery of a nutrient neutrality and biodiversity enhancement site in the New Forest area. - 1.15 During the period the Authority has liaised with Hampshire planning authorities, and separately fellow national park authorities, on the issue of nutrient neutrality, following the publication of Natural England's updated advice in March 2022. - 1.16 Officers have liaised with neighbouring planning authorities, together with Natural England and Forestry England, to ensure the recreational impacts of their planned development on the New Forest's designated sites are appropriately addressed.
+- 1.12 There are a number of Hampshire-wide professional officer groups which officers regularly attend, including the Hampshire Development Plans Group, the Planning Research Liaison Group, Hampshire Conservation Officers Group, and Development Control Officers Group.
+These are typically attended by representatives of all local planning authorities in Hampshire to discuss relevant current issues, many being cross-boundary issues, to share good practice and jointly commission new evidence base studies. - 1.13 The Authority has continued to liaise closely with New Forest District Council on a range of cross boundary issues including housing needs, habitat mitigation, flood risk and the delivery of a nutrient neutrality and biodiversity enhancement site in the New Forest area.
+This has included joint commissioning of local plan evidence base studies to inform each of our Local Plan Reviews. - 1.14 Officers have liaised with neighbouring planning authorities, together with Natural England and Forestry England, to ensure the recreational impacts of their planned development on the New Forest's designated sites are appropriately addressed.
 Specialist consultants (Footprint Ecology) have been commissioned to undertake further work on the recommended package of strategic access and monitoring measures (SAMM) within the New Forest's internationally protected habitats.
 There are already examples of the cross-boundary use of developer contributions to mitigate the recreational impacts of planned new development on the New Forest's designated sites.
-The Authority also works with other planning authorities along the Solent Coast to mitigation recreational impacts arising from development within 5.6km of the Solent's internationally designated sites. - 1.17 As outlined in paragraph 1.12, during the monitoring period the Authority continued to engage with the Partnership for South Hampshire (PfSH), in particular on housing, infrastructure delivery and water quality issues. - 1.18 Regular liaison with planning officers at other UK National Park Authorities is also undertaken both on a formal and informal basis.
-In addition, officers continue to attend regular meetings of the South East Protected Landscapes Group with officers of other National Park Authorities and Areas of Outstanding Natural Beauty Committees, sharing examples of good practice in rural planning.
+The Authority also works with other planning authorities along the Solent Coast to mitigation recreational impacts arising from development within 5.6km of the Solent's internationally designated sites. - 1.15 Regular liaison with planning officers at other UK National Park Authorities is also undertaken both on a formal and informal basis.
+In addition, officers continue to attend regular meetings of the South East Protected Landscapes Group with officers of other National Park Authorities and National Landscape Committees, sharing examples of good practice in rural planning.